For questions related to CIRM 2.0, please visit our CIRM 2.0 FAQ page.

 How our funds have been allocated.

-When California's stem cell agency started in 2004, little research space existed where scientists could work with all types of stem cells and that contained the equipment needed to work with the cells and – most importantly – develop new therapies.
+When California's stem cell institute started in 2004, little research space existed where scientists could work with all types of stem cells, particularly embryonic stem cells, and that contained the equipment needed to work with the cells and – most importantly – develop new therapies.
 Stem cell scientists were also spread thinly across many research campuses, limiting interactions and slowing the spread of ideas.
 One of the greatest needs therefore was laboratory space for these scientists to work and collaborate.

-The agency provided $271 million toward 12 buildings throughout the state, requiring the institutions to contribute the remaining $884 million to construct and furnish the buildings.
-That money largely came from donations from individuals or foundations that were inspired by the agency's initial commitment to contribute toward the project.
+The institute provided $271 million toward 12 buildings throughout the state, requiring the institutions to contribute the remaining $543 million to construct and furnish the buildings.
+That money largely came from donations from individuals or foundations that were inspired by the institute's initial commitment to contribute toward the project.
 This public/private partnership created much-needed work for the construction industry and new, full-time jobs for researchers and other staff.

 Find Out More:

 CIRM-funded facilities and the major donors to each.

 The institute's grants create jobs in California and have expanded the biotechnology industry – propelling California as a world leader in stem cell research.
 Our grants for new buildings also created construction jobs at a time when the state desperately needed them.

 An independent analysis found that by the end of 2014, the institute's major facilities program alone created 38,000 job-years (this is economist-speak for creating the equivalent of 38,000 jobs that last one year, or 19,000 jobs that last two years) and brought in $286 million in new tax revenue.
 Our other programs create research positions, and positions associated with the fast-growing biotech industry here in California.